gotimo2/LiteCut/README.md

 # LiteCut

-## You *NEED* ffmpeg to use LiteCut.
-The fastest way to install that is to use `winget install ffmpeg`.
+## You need ffmpeg to use LiteCut.
+It will try to install it for you on launch, but if that doesn't work you'll have to folow [This guide](https://phoenixnap.com/kb/ffmpeg-windows).

 # [Download LiteCut here!](https://github.com/gotimo2/LiteCut/releases)